 In the end, you should have something like this, which creates a clear, and obvious way for our visitors to toggle between the available languages:

 And that’s it!
 You can see what we created here:

 🌟 Bonus: Add redirects for placeholders

 We here at Twenty Over Ten like to cover our bases, so we wanted to provide an extra layer of awesome to your bilingual, or multilingual websites.
-If you recall, we setup a few pages as “placeholder” pages for creating our navigations for each language.
+If you recall, we set up a few pages as “placeholder” pages for creating our navigations for each language.

 If you were to navigate to these pages, you’d end up seeing a dummy page, which isn’t very attractive.
-Now, since this page isn’t being linked to anywhere within your website, no one should realistically find it.
+Now, since this page isn’t being linked to anywhere within your website, no one should really find it.
 But it is there, so let’s do something about it!

 Since these pages don’t serve any purpose on their own, the best course of action would be to treat these as redirects to actual pages.
 Luckily, the Twenty Over Ten platform makes this super easy!
 Let’s start by copying the URL to these pages (the same as we outlined in Step 3), then navigate to your “Site Settings” panel, and open up the “Advanced” section.
 You’ll see a big button titled 301 redirects.
 Simply click this, and add a redirect rule, using the copied URL as the “from” address, and then set the homepage of that language as the “to” address.